-- 4. Un-check all items except Internet Protocol Version 4 (TCP/IPv4) - 5.
-Select Internet Protocol Version (TCP/IPv4), click Properties and configure the IP address to be the same as the Virtual Server (VIP), with a full subnet mask e.g. 192.168.2.20/32
+5. Select Internet Protocol Version (TCP/IPv4), click Properties and configure the IP address to be the same as the Virtual Server (VIP), with a full subnet mask e.g. 192.168.2.20/32

-met Protocol Version 4 (TCP/II PV4) Properties

-u can get IP settings assigned aut is capability.
+ou can get IP settings assigned aut is capability.
 Otherwise, you need r the appropriate IP settings.

 O Obtain an IP address automatic ally

-• Use the following IP address:-
+Use the following IP address:

-IP address: 192.168.2.20
+IP address: 192 .
+168 .
+2 .
+20

 Subnet mask: 255 .
 255 .
 255 .
 255

-Default gateway:
+Default gateway: · · · ·

-○ Obtain DN5 server address aut omatically
+${f c}$ Obtain DNS server address aut omatically

-Optain Divis server address
+Use the following DNS server a

 Preferred DNS server:

 Alternate DNS server:

-- Vaļidate settings upon exit Advance d.
+Validate settings upon exit Advanced

-ок an

-6. Click OK on the TCP/IP popup window, then click Close on the Local Area Connection window to save the new settings
+- 6. Click OK on the TCP/IP popup window, then click Close on the Loopback Properties window to save the new setting - 7.
+Now repeat the above process on the other Windows 2008 / 2012 real servers

-- 7. For Windows 2008, its not necessary to modify the interface metric on the advanced tab and should be left set to Automatic - 8.
-Now repeat the above process for all other Windows 2008 real servers
+N.B.
+For Windows 2008 & 2012, it's not necessary to modify the interface metric on the advanced tab and should be left set to Automatic

-Configuring strong / weak host behavior
+Step 3 - Configure the strong / weak host behavior

 Windows XP and Windows Server 2003 use the weak host model for sending and receiving for all IPv4 interfaces and the strong host model for sending and receiving for all IPv6 interfaces.
 You cannot configure this behavior.
-The Next Generation TCP/IP stack in Windows Vista and Windows Server 2008 supports strong host sends and receives for both IPv4 and IPv6 by default.
+The Next Generation TCP/IP stack in Windows Vista and Windows Server 2008 / 2012 supports strong host sends and receives for both IPv4 and IPv6 by default.

-To ensure that the Windows 2008 is running in the correct mode to respond to the VIP, the following commands must be run in a command window on the real server :
+To ensure that the Windows 2008 / 2012 is running in the correct mode to be able to respond to the VIP, the following commands must be run on each real server :

-''' netsh interface ipv4 set interface "net" weakhostreceive=enabled netsh interface ipv4 set interface "loopback" weakhostreceive=enabled netsh interface ipv4 set interface "loopback" weakhostsend=enabled '''
+netsh interface ipv4 set interface "net" weakhostreceive=enabled netsh interface ipv4 set interface "loopback" weakhostreceive=enabled netsh interface ipv4 set interface "loopback" weakhostsend=enabled

-For these commands to work, the LAN connection NIC must be named "net" and the loopback NIC must be named "loopback".
+For these commands to work, the LAN connection NIC must be named "net" and the loopback NIC must be named "loopback" as shown below.
 If you prefer to leave your current NIC names, then the commands above must be modified accordingly.